 Biotin Deficiency: Raw egg whites have an enzyme that bonds up biotin and stops the absorption of biotin into the body.
 So continued serving of uncooked egg whites can also lead to a biotin deficiency and can be then problematic.
 While these side effects are uncommon, most veterinarians recommend cooking eggs is the best option than feeding raw eggs.

-Adding Boiled Eggs in Dog’s Food: Boiled eggs are best when it comes to your dog’s health.
-It would be beneficial to cook up an egg rather than giving it raw to your dog and making it dangerous for its health.
+Boiled eggs are best when it comes to your dog’s health.
+It would be beneficial to cook an egg rather than giving it raw to your dog and making it dangerous for its health.
 One should use cooked egg, as raw egg whites can lead to a biotin deficiency.
 And boiled or scrambled eggs given to dogs should be without any seasoning like salt pepper etc. Because dogs don’t like to eat salty things.